Grisly or Grizzly?

 - Pictures of grizzly bears amusing themselves in the river make them seem cute and innocent, but they are extremely dangerous.

-- Many Forest Service employees have laid their jobs on the line to prevent the destruction and fragmentation of the prime habitat for grisly bears. (should be grizzly)
+- Many Forest Service employees have laid their jobs on the line to prevent the destruction and fragmentation of the prime habitat for grisly bears.
+(This should be "grizzly" not "grisly.")